A Major Player in the Video Game Industry

 When it comes to video games, France appears to be one of the most liberal nations.
 Unlike many of its neighbors, France has never banned a game.
 In fact, the closest game ever to come to receiving a ban is Sanitarium (2005), which was taken off of shop shelves one week after its release.
 This followed a protest by Familles de France , which found the game to be unhealthy, macabre, and seedy.

 Familles de France is a consumer organization and confederation of family associations that claims to represent the entire French demographic and monitors different forms of media accessible to the public, voicing concerns over what is and is not appropriate.
 Their stance on video games tends to be rather conservative, perhaps owing to their prominently Christian underlying principles, claiming that video games are not educational and should be better regulated.
 As a consequence, they seek to limit the amount of sex and violence represented in games.

 So far their presence has had little effect on the video game industry, aside from the aforementioned case of Sanitarium.
 This is, perhaps, because France has no specific law that relates directly to video games.
 Instead, the legislation makes reference to ‘any document that can be read electronically in an analog or digital way,’ making it slightly more difficult to target video games in particular.
 However, Fallout 2 (1998) was released to the French market as a censored version in which it was impossible to meet or shoot children.

 Although France subscribes to the PEGI system of rating games, it is not actually illegal to sell a restricted game to somebody underage, rendering PEGI as more of a set of guidelines than regimented rules.
-However, this may soon change, with TV channel France 3 claiming on the 24th December 2012 that selling GTA V and other such violent games to minors could soon be made illegal.

 The table below provides a detailed explanation of the PEGI system: